Bisaloo/bisaloo/README.md

 But I didn't get started with open-source development with R packages.
 My initial involvement in a community project was with [HTTPS Everywhere](https://github.com/EFForg/https-everywhere), a browser extension to force HTTPS connection to websites via a manually curated list of rewrite rules.
 I started as a happy user who wanted to increase the HTTPS coverage provided by the extension.
 I enjoyed the experience of collaborating to build something great together and continued contributing, until I eventually became one of the main contributors and then a ruleset maintainer.

 You can interact with me here on GitHub or on Twitter ([@grusonh](https://twitter.com/grusonh))!

+#### If I submitted a PR in one of your repository

+Below are some things to know if I submitted a PR in a repository:

+- my PRs are just suggestions.
+Feel free to request any amount of tweaks before merging or even to close them if you don't like my changes or if you can think of a better way to fix them.
+- in general, I prefer to be asked to tweak my changes myself rather than you directly editing on my branch.
+I think this provides better learning opportunities.
+However, if I left you the technical possibility to do it, it means you can go ahead if you think that's a better option
+- I usually try to re-organise my commits in a logical way before submitting a PR.
+Because of this, I strongly recommend you review my changes commit by commit.
+This will be much easier than reviewing all changes at once.